I started Linguaholic back in 2013 because language had always fascinated me.

 Marcel is the founder of Linguaholic.
 He developed a passion for languages in his early childhood and never lost this fascination every since.
 He studied Linguistics, Sinology and Computational Linguistics at the University of Zurich and worked a couple of years in Beijing, China, as a journalist before he finally found his true destiny in entrepreneurship.

 Jessica studied International Affairs with a concentration in foreign language.
+She is a TEFL certified English teacher who currently teaches English as a second language.
 She has lived in Japan for years, and gained an appreciation for ramen and good sushi.
 Experienced in HR and resume revision, she also enjoys reading manga and playing games during her free time.

 Clara studies Master of Arts in Applied Linguistics at the University of San Carlos, where she also finished her undergraduate degree in Psychology.
 Her passion for languages started early.
 She loved answering crossword puzzles, writing editorials, and even started talking before her first birthday.
 Also, she has taught thousands of non-native English speakers how to become more competent bilinguals and helped hundreds of thousands of people mastering the English language with her work on Linguaholic.